Fountain pen ink: Composition

 Fountain pen ink is almost exclusively dye-based because fountain pens operate on the principle of capillary action.
 Pigment-based inks (which contain solid pigment particles in a liquid suspension) tend to clog the narrow passages of the pen.
 India ink, a carbon pigment-based ink, also contains a binder, gum arabic, which can quickly clog such pens.
 Some pigmented inks do exist for fountain pens, but these nanoparticle inks use pigments that are very finely ground to reduce the chance of clogging.
 They have the advantage of being waterproof and are used by artists who want to draw lines that will not be affected by a watercolour wash.

-The ideal fountain pen ink is free-flowing, free of sediment, and non-corrosive.
+The ideal fountain pen ink is free-flowing, free of sediment, non-corrosive and quick-drying.
 These qualities may be compromised in the interests of permanence, manufacturability and in order to use some widely available dyes.